The impact of galaxy selection on the splashback boundaries of galaxy clusters: Results

-These results imply that stacking clusters, even over a large redshift range, should not produce erroneous results as long as a fixed \emph{absolute magnitude} cut-off is used throughout the range, and the appropriate physical $R_{\rm 200, mean}$ is applied to prevent pseudo-evolution.
 The underlying galaxy population does not undergo a significant enough evolution between $z=0.5$ and $z=0.0$ to create changes in the splashback radius larger than our measured random errors, at least intrinsically.
 A potential pitfall here is that these synthetic $i$-band magnitudes are calculated in the rest frame of the galaxies, and as such there would be some significant (by $z=0.5$) movement of light between bands that would need to be considered if attempting to observationally stack galaxies across such a large range.
 Finally, these results do not include any other observational complications, such as dust extinction of the light, which would further need to be corrected for in observations to create a fair stack.

-\subsection{Star formation rates}
+\subsection{Star Formation Rates}

 Several observational surveys have found that red galaxies produce stronger and more accurate (i.e. closer to the intrinsic dark matter) splashback features than blue galaxies.
 Given that the splashback radius aims to separate infalling and collapsed material, this is frequently explained through the quenching of galaxies that have spent time in the cluster environment while blue galaxies are more likely to be on their first infall \citep[e.g.][]{Shin2019,Murata2020,Adhikari2021}.